 The people who call Chautauqua - Mayville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chautauqua - Mayville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chautauqua - Mayville include English, German, Irish, Swedish, and Italian.
+Important ancestries of people in Chautauqua - Mayville include English, German, Irish, Polish, and Italian.

 The most common language spoken in Chautauqua - Mayville is English.
 Other important languages spoken here include Italian and Polish.